Guilospanck/stripe-go-integration/README.md

 | Fails because of a card error | `requires_payment_method` | `open` |  `incomplete`  |
 | Fails because of authentication |  `requires_action` |  `open` | `incomplete` |

-Link to the subscriptions processes: <https://dashboard.stripe.com/settings/billing/automatic>.
+Link to the subscriptions configurations: <https://dashboard.stripe.com/settings/billing/automatic>.

+**⚠️Be aware that some of the configurations are only valid for live mode, not test mode.⚠️**

 ## Questions